rizzzky78/market-maven/README.md

 ## 3. Project Structure <a name="project-structure"></a>

 The codebase follows a well-organized structure.
-Key directories and files include:
+Key directories and files include (these are representative, it might be different from real source tree):

 ```
 maven/